a-allard/open-smartwatch-gps/README.md

 The [original project ](https://github.com/Open-Smartwatch/open-smartwatch-gps) seems to have lost some momentum on development.
 There is an [issue here](https://github.com/Open-Smartwatch/open-smartwatch-gps/issues/10) to discuss merging these changes into the original project.
 One of the goals of this fork and update is to minimize any serious changes to [the os](https://github.com/Open-Smartwatch/open-smartwatch-os).
 If all goes well, the OS should be able to be dropped on here with little to no modifications.  (that is the goal time will tell for sure.)

+Right now this is a 2 layer design.
+If this works it will greatly reduce the overall cost.
+Have to see how this performs.

 ## Tools

 To view/modify the files from this repository install [KiCAD](https://kicad.org).
 You'll need version 7.0 or higher.